apmlabs/ace-box/docs/custom-use-case.md

-# External use case
+# Custom use case

-In addition to use cases provided natively by the ACE-Box, it is now possible to source external use cases.
+In addition to use cases provided natively by the ACE-Box, it is now possible to source custom use cases.
 This allows using the ACE-Box as a platform to develop own use cases, demos, trainings, etc.

-An external use case can be sourced and provisioned by simply providing a link to the Git repository of the external use case.
-In order for the ACE-Box to understand such external use cases, they need to comply with a specific structure.
+An custom use case can be sourced and provisioned by simply providing a link to the Git repository of the custom use case.
+In order for the ACE-Box to understand such custom use cases, they need to comply with a specific structure.
 Further information, a template, as well as examples of such a structure can be found [here](https://github.com/dynatrace-ace/ace-box-ext-template).

-To enable an external use case the Terraform `use_case` variable has to be set to the Git repository URL.
+To enable an custom use case the Terraform `use_case` variable has to be set to the Git repository URL.
 For example:

 ```
 ...